abhiTronix/vidgear/README.md

 > **VidGear is built with multiple APIs *(a.k.a Gears)*, each with some unique function/mechanism.**

-Each of these APIs are exclusively designed to handle/control different device-specific video streams, network streams, and media encoders.
-These APIs provides an easy-to-use, highly extensible, multi-threaded and asyncio wrapper around state-of-the-art libraries to exploit their internal parameters and methods flexibly while providing robust error-handling.
+Each of these APIs is exclusively designed to handle/control different device-specific video streams, network streams, and media encoders.
+These APIs provide an easy-to-use, highly extensible, multi-threaded and asyncio wrapper around state-of-the-art libraries under the hood to exploit their internal parameters and methods flexibly while providing robust error-handling and unparalleled performance.

 **These Gears can be classified as follows:**